 Until now, portfolio optimization has largely focused on the blending of different asset classes in the appropriate measure to create optimal portfolios.
 What is often overlooked is how to integrate different retirement investment vehicles to enhance asset optimization.

-One of the industry’s leading thinkers, Ibottson Associates, has done a great deal of research around this very idea.
+One of the industry’s leading thinkers, Ibbotson Associates, has done a great deal of research around this very idea.